Frequently Asked Questions

 Recycling is an important part of Frederick County's overall integrated solid waste management plan.
 As such, it is funded through tipping fees charged at the landfill and through the System Benefit Charge all residents pay on their local tax bill.
 No general fund tax dollars are spent on the recycling program and there is no direct fee charged to participate in curbside recycling.
 All single-family homes are entitled to receive one recycling cart.

 You can recycle more things in our single-stream recycling program than ever.
-You can fill your cart with more plastics than you can pronounce, glass, paper, cardboard, aluminum…seriously, the list is as long as the traffic on I-270 at rush hour!
+You can fill your cart with more plastics than you can pronounce, glass bottles and jars, paper, cardboard, aluminum…seriously, the list is as long as the traffic on I-270 at rush hour!
 Just place your loose recyclables (not bagged) in your cart and at the curb and consider yourself "green"!

 Want to ask about specific items?
 Get our free app and have all the answers you need, right at your fingertips! www.my-waste.mobi/FrederickMD